aFunnyUsername/Solar-Predictor/README.md

 ### Extra Terrestrial Irradiance (ETR)
 This value is essentially used as a "Time" scaler for the data.
 For each hour of the year, there is some possible ETR that is unaffected by cloud cover since it is measured at a point above the atmosphere.
 I match the timestamp from NDFD with the timestamp from TMY3 (note, just month, day and hour are relevant in this case) and simply use the ETR value for that hour in predicting the solar irradiance for a given time.

+### UPDATE AS OF 07/23/2018

+So, this is no longer being used as a scaler, rather, it is simply a check for night time.
+For example, the model will make a prediction, add the trend an seasonality curves back in, then check the value of ETR for that prediction time step.
+If ETR is 0, the prediction is 0, since this is an indication that there would be no irradiance regardless of weather effects (i.e. night time.)

 ### Other Attributes to Consider Later
 Ceiling Height would be interesting to consider at some point, however, NDFD doesn't have a value for this directly, so it would need to be thought through more.